 - Instant food

 - Check the name of the station closely

 - Platform and track will be displayed in the departure hall

-- Keep tickets and passport safe but available for inspection
+- Keep tickets and passports safe but available for inspection

 Arrival on the train

 Upon arrival, you will meet your train host, the provodnitsa.
 She is the boss, your best friend, and must be obeyed.
-Each wagon has their provodnitsa, and on long trains, they work in pairs (one work while the other rests).
+Each wagon has its provodnitsa, and on long trains, they work in pairs (one works while the other rests).
 They only speak Russian and can seem very strict and fearsome, but mostly they are friendly and helpful.